Captain Aardvark: Relationships and conflict(s)

 Yossarian is constantly infuriated by Aarfy during missions, who appears to have no fear of flak and always gets in Yossarian's way when he is trying to get back to the escape hatch, away from the bombardier position in the nose.

 Aarfy tries to be friends with Nately, in the hope that his father will give Aarfy an important job after the war for this service.
 Nately realizes that Aarfy is a "climber," though, and sees the other officers more as his friends.

 Aarfy helps to protect women with social connections from the sexual advances of the other officers, much to their dismay, hoping that these connections will later be of use.
-Unlike the other officers, Aarfy is not willing to pay for sex with a prostitute, but perversely he has no regrets when he rapes and murders the innocent maid Michaela; when asked by Yossarian why he didn't simply hire a prostitute, he repeats his common admonition that "Old Aarfy has never paid for it", and shows no remorse.
+Unlike the other officers, Aarfy is not willing to pay for sex with a prostitute, but perversely he has no regrets when he rapes and murders the innocent maid Michaela; when asked by Yossarian why he did not simply hire a prostitute, he repeats his common admonition that "Old Aarfy has never paid for it", and shows no remorse.

 Epiphany

 When Yossarian starts to convince Aarfy that he will have to pay for the rape and murder of Michaela, for the first time in the novel he loses his composure and shows fear.
-His fear is not realized though, as when the police arrive, they instead arrest Yossarian for going AWOL and not Aarfy.
+His fear is not realized, though, as when the police arrive, they instead arrest Yossarian for going AWOL and not Aarfy.
 His reprehensible actions are therefore vindicated and he can be satisfied that the system is there to protect him.